meshpro/pyfvm/README.md

 ### License

-VoroPy is released under the 3-clause BSD license.
+PyFVM is released under the 3-clause BSD license.